spierce5/ap-support-bi/README.md

 ## About The Project

-A module for fetching data from the salesforce api to populate the Power BI dashboard for the AssetPoint Support weekly meeting.
+A module for fetching data from the salesforce api to populate a Power BI dashboard with Support metrics.

 This was originally developed for generating a weekly PowerPoint, but has been modified to be used as a service to fetch data for Power BI.